Mohism: Against fatalism

 In summary, fatalism, the belief that all outcomes are predestined or fated to occur, is an irresponsible belief espoused by those who refuse to acknowledge that their own lack of responsibility or the western view of sinfulness has caused the hardships of their lives.
 Prosperity or poverty are directly correlated with either virtue or vice, respectively, so realised by deductive thinking and by one's own logic; not fate.
-Mozi calls fatalism that almost indefinitely ends in misanthroponic theory and behaviour, "A social heresy which needs to be disarmed, dissolved and destroyed".
+Mozi calls fatalism that almost indefinitely ends in misanthroponic theory and behaviour, "a social heresy which needs to be disarmed, dissolved and destroyed".

 Against ostentation

 By the time of Mozi, Chinese rulers and the wealthier citizens already had the practice of extravagant burial rituals.
 Much wealth was buried with the dead, and ritualistic mourning could be as extreme as walking on a stick hunchback for three years in a posture of mourning.
 During such lengthy funerals, people are not able to attend to agriculture or care for their families, leading to poverty.
 Mozi spoke against such long and lavish funerals and also argued that this would even create resentment among the living.

 Mozi views aesthetics as nearly useless.
 Unlike Confucius, he holds a distinctive repulsion to any development in ritual music and the fine arts.
 Mozi takes some whole chapters named "Against Music" (非樂) to discuss this.
-Though he mentions that he does enjoy and recognize what is pleasant, he sees them of no utilization in terms of governing, or of the benefit of common people.
+Though he mentions that he does enjoy and recognize what is pleasant, he sees them as of no utility in terms of governing or benefit to common people.
 Instead, since development of music involves man's power, it reduces production of food; furthermore, appreciation of music results in less time for administrative works.
 This overdevelopment eventually results in shortage of food, as well as anarchy.
 This is because manpower will be diverted from agriculture and other fundamental works towards ostentations.
 Civilians will eventually imitate the ruler's lusts, making the situation worse.
 Mozi probably advocated this idea in response to the fact that during the Warring States period, the Zhou king and the aristocrats spent countless time in the development of delicate music while ordinary peasants could hardly meet their subsistence needs.
 To Mozi, bare necessities are sufficient; resources should be directed to benefit man.